carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 - `Simple AD`

-  - Use Simple AD is standalone AWS managed compatible AD powered by Samba 4 with basic directory features (Enables a subset of the features Managed Mircosoft AD)
+  - Use Simple AD is standalone AWS managed compatible AD powered by Samba 4 with basic directory features (Enables a subset of the features Managed Microsoft AD)
   - You cannot connect it to on-premise AD.
   - Best choice for basic directory features.
   - Can be used for Linux workloads that need LDAP